danwise32/enterprise-soc-sentinel-lab/reports/SOC-2026-001-BruteForce.md

 ## Verdict

-Confirmed True Positive — 32 automated failures from single IP followed by successful login is consistent with automated brute force tooling.
+Confirmed True Positive: 32 automated failures from single IP followed by successful login is consistent with automated brute force tooling.

 ---